Eaton Corporation plc (ETN) Shares Down Despite Recent Market Volatility

 ETN’s Market Performance

-The stock of Eaton Corporation plc (ETN) has seen a -5.96% decrease in the past week, with a -7.83% drop in the past month, and a -0.75% fall in the past quarter.
-The volatility ratio for the week is 3.91%, and the volatility levels for the past 30 days are at 2.31% for ETN.
-The simple moving average for the last 20 days is -7.23% for ETN stock, with a simple moving average of 6.58% for the last 200 days.
+ETN stock saw a decrease of 4.33% in the past week, with a monthly decline of -2.69% and a quarterly a decrease of 7.55%.
+The volatility ratio for the week is 2.67%, and the volatility levels for the last 30 days are 2.26% for Eaton Corporation plc (ETN).
+The simple moving average for the last 20 days is -2.92% for ETN stock, with a simple moving average of 10.31% for the last 200 days.

 Analysts’ Opinion of ETN